failure-driven/blog/content/rails-camp/commit-04-and-05-rspec-and-feature-spec.md

 ---
-title: "Add RSpec and Feature Spec"
+title: "The first line of code in a Rails app shoud be ..."
 date: 2019-01-21T09:30:00+11:00
-excerpt: "With the ability to fire up Rails and a React app, there was one more configuration step required for us to write any actual code.
-That step was to set up a testing framework!"
+excerpt: 'As part of "The Rails Camp Project" it was time to write the first line of code.
+With the ability to fire up Rails and a React app clearly we could write some code?
+Well not exactly.
+The first line of code in a Rails app should be ...'
 cover_padding_class: 'pv7-l'
 cover_dimming_class: 'none'
 featured_image: 'http://s3-ap-southeast-2.amazonaws.com/failure-driven-blog/railscamp-24-woodfield-hobart/commit_04_matt_patterson_22212c2fea9.gif'